akilmarshall/procedural-image-generation/README.md

 ## Todo

-- Write unit and integration tests for the image module, tit panics when computing TIS for safari.png
 - Prototype genetic algos in python:
     - write some words about why GA are suitable for image generation (how does this fit as an optimization problem?)